WTUS81 KBOX 222103

 If using a generator, avoid carbon monoxide poisoning by following

-well-ventilated space outside of your living area and away from open
+a well-ventilated space outside of your living area and away from

 * ADDITIONAL SOURCES OF INFORMATION: